 Search transformed the Internet as we know it.
 Made it accessible to one and all.
 It was the same entry point to an otherwise chaotic universe.
 What started as a predominantly keyword-driven activity (“Rajinikanth 2020”, “Bangalore restaurants vegetarian best”), has evolved into more complex natural style queries (“most recent Rajinikanth movie”, “restaurants near me that serve best vegetarian food”).
 Over time search also became multi-lingual.
 Over 40% of all websites visited are non-English.

 A key driver for this is that keyboard-driven searches have started transitioning into a voice-driven search.
-According to Google, over 28% of all searches are now done via Voice and growing briskly.
+According to a research done by KPMG and Google, over 28% of all searches are now done via Voice and growing briskly.

 What about Apps?

 As people shifted towards mobile apps, the responsibility of search moved from the generic search engines to the actual app itself.
 For a lot of apps, the entry point to the customer journey starts with Search.

 Just as customer behaviour is changing in the Google search world, it's important to handle this trend inside apps too.

 Different types of Search